 One of the great things about Easter is that you have a theme from which you can have so much fun with the kids.
 Whether it’s creating something to decorate the home, baking something yummy, or simply playing egg or bunny-related games, both you and the little ones are going to love it.
-Here are a few ideas to get you started.
+Here are a few ideas to get you started but if you are interested in outdoor activities, consider the help looking at this kids quads for sale.

 Find a nearby tree that’s coming into flower and take a small branch (that has plenty of offshoot twigs) to use as an Easter tree.
 You can place it in a vase or pot and hang little eggs and decorations from it.